Understanding Ionic Bonding Step by Step

 Why do Group 2 metals form +2 ions?
 They have 2 outer electrons to lose.

 Why do Group 7 elements form -1 ions?
-They need 1 electron to complete their shell.
+They are 1 electron short of a stable full outer shell.

 Why do Group 6 elements form -2 ions?
-They need 2 electrons to complete their shell.
+They are 2 electrons short of a stable full outer shell.

 The Charge Rule: The charge on an ion = number of electrons lost or gained.
 Metals lose electrons (positive charge), non-metals gain electrons (negative charge).
 The number equals how far they are from a full shell!